mpous/iiot-gw-ming-x86/README.md

 # Industrial IoT Gateway with Node-RED and MQTT broker running on balena

 This is a project based on the [balena Node-RED block](https://github.com/balenablocks/balena-node-red) which supports the Node-RED [balena flow](https://github.com/balena-io-projects/node-red-contrib-balena).

-It can be managed remotely via balena [publicURL](https://balena.io/docs/learn/manage/actions/#enable-public-device-url).
+### Disclaimer

+This project is for *educational purposes only*.
+Do not deploy it into your premises without understanding what you are doing.
+USE THE SOFTWARE AT YOUR OWN RISK.
+THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR SECURITY.

+We strongly recommend you to have some coding and networking knowledge.
+Do not hesitate to read the source code and understand the mechanism of this project or contact the authors.

 ## Requirements